Engineering-Research-and-Development/synthetic_data_generator_server/README.md

 ## License

-This project is licensed under the AGPL 3.0 open source license.
+This project is licensed under the APACHE 2.0 Licenze.

 ## Contributing